carlosvmonzon/pyTIDES/README.md

     tend=100.0, dt=0.1, physics="pn", speed_of_light=1.0e4,
 )
 ```
-`physics="pn"` works with *any* catalog template, not just a bare two-body system -- including
+`physics="pn"` works with *any* catalog template, not just a bare two-body system, including
 comparable-mass stellar binaries/triples (`exotides.plotting.plot_pn_comparison` computes the correct
 two-body/Jacobi reference mass in either case, not just a "light test particle" approximation).
 It's a simplified, reduced two-body-per-pair approximation (not a full Einstein-Infeld-Hoffmann
 treatment), appropriate for the hierarchical star/planet/moon regime this package targets.

 `physics="pn"` also checks every interacting pair's mass ratio (`exotides.relativity.pn_pair_quality`)
-and raises a `UserWarning` (naming the worst-quality pair) whenever that approximation is a poor fit --
+and raises a `UserWarning` (naming the worst-quality pair) whenever that approximation is a poor fit,
-e.g. a comparable-mass binary star, where "dominant mass" stops being a reasonable label for either
+for example a comparable-mass binary star, where "dominant mass" stops being a reasonable label for
-component.
+either component.
 Silent for genuinely hierarchical mass ratios (star-planet, planet-moon, ...).

 ### 5. Optional Numba Acceleration
 When `numba` is installed, `nbody_mincseries` (the plain-Newtonian generator) transparently
-dispatches to a JIT-compiled float64 core (`src/exotides/_fast_nbody.py`) -- bit-identical results,
+dispatches to a JIT-compiled float64 core (`src/exotides/_fast_nbody.py`): bit-identical results,
 and faster once warmed up.
 No code changes needed; falls back to the pure-Python core
 automatically if `numba` isn't installed, or for arbitrary-precision (`gmpy2.mpfr`) runs.

-The speedup is not a flat number -- it grows with the number of bodies `N`, since the
+The speedup is not a flat number: it grows with the number of bodies `N`, since the
 per-order force loop is O(N^2) (every pair) and Numba removes Python-level dispatch overhead
 that matters proportionally less as that loop dominates. `tests/test_fast_nbody.py` measures
 this directly rather than quoting one number from one small system; a representative run: